JeanBaptisteWATENBERG/swagger-contract-first-nestjs/README.md

 ## Motivation

 This project is motivated by the idea to use contract first approach to develop API with NestJS.

 As opposed to [code first approach](https://docs.nestjs.com/recipes/swagger), the goal is to let teams design their API firstly using swagger and then implement it iteratively thanks to stubbing.

-This approach ease team communication and in most cases a better design of the api.
-It also eases `controllers` maintenance by removing all boilerplates decorators needed to generate the documentation in code first approach.
-You can find other great reasons to adopt contract/design first approach in this [article](https://swagger.io/blog/api-design/design-first-or-code-first-api-development/)
+This approach ease team communication and in most cases it brings a better API design.
+It also eases `controllers` maintenance by removing all boilerplate decorators needed to generate the documentation in code first approach.

+You can find other great reasons to adopt contract/design first approach in this [article](https://swagger.io/blog/api-design/design-first-or-code-first-api-development/).

 ## How does it works ?